aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xlsb-to-docx/_index.md

 The following example demonstrates how to convert XLSB to DOCX in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSB into DOCX.
+Follow the easy steps to convert XLSB to DOCX.
 Upload your XLSB file, then simply save it as DOCX file.
 For both XLSB reading and DOCX writing you can use fully qualified filenames.
 The output DOCX content and formatting will be identical to the original XLSB document.

 {{% /blocks/products/pf/agp/text %}}